 For a boat to be Coast Guard documented, it must measure at least 5 net tons and must be wholly owned by a citizen of the U.S. Net tonnage is a measure of a vessel's volume and should not be confused with the vessel's weight, which may also be expressed in tons.
 Most vessels more than 25 feet in length will measure 5 net tons or more.

 A vessel must measure at least 5 net tons and must be wholly owned by a citizen of the U.S. Net tonnage is a measure of a vessel's volume and should not be confused with the vessel's weight, which may also be expressed in tons.
 Most vessels more than 25 feet in length will measure 5 net tons or more.

 Vessels of more than 25 feet are likely to measure 5 net tons or more under the Simplified Measurement System, although, they may measure less than 5 net tons if formally measured.
 For information about how tonnages are determined, including the simplified measurement form that calculates tonnages, click HERE.

 Another issue boating accident victims should consider is that boating injury cases are subject to the maritime law rather than state personal injury laws.
 That means they will be handled differently and settled according to other laws than terrestrial personal injury cases.

 If you or a loved one has been injured in a boat accident due to someone’s negligence, you should seek an experienced attorney right away.
 If a boat operator is at fault and does not have insurance, or adequate liquefiable assets, you could face challenges securing your claim to damages.
 An attorney has the necessary skills to help get the compensation you deserve.

-If you suffered a boating accident on Florida waters, call our Miami based office at 305.416.9805, we can help you file a claim.
+If you suffered a boating accident on Florida waters, call our Miami based office, we can help you file a claim.